 This post contains affiliate links.
 We may earn compensation when you click on the links at no additional cost to you.

-This is a family favorite that I have been making for a couple of years now.
-It’s prepared vegan so that my oldest can eat it and then the vegetarians top it with cheese and Greek yogurt or sour cream!
-It’s still “meaty” enough that my meat eating husband still likes it!
+This is a family favorite that I have been making for over 20 years now.
+It is based on a not-vegan old family recipe that has since been vegetarian-ized and now vegan-ized!
+It’s still “meaty” enough that my meat-eating extended family likes it and it has remained very filling!
 It took me months to perfect it, and it was totally worth it.

 - 2 tbs. of olive oil

 - 1 package of meat substitute.
 I’ve made it with vegan ground meat and vegetarian soy-free crumbles.
-It turns out great with all types of meat substitute.
+It turns out great with all types of meat substitutes.

 - 1 cup of water